Del Shannon: Berlee Records and Amy Records

 By August 1963, Shannon's relationship with his managers and Bigtop had soured, so he formed his own label, Berlee Records, named after his parents.

 He returned to the charts immediately with "Handy Man" (a 1960 hit by Jimmy Jones), "Do You Wanna Dance" (a 1958 hit by Bobby Freeman), and two originals, "Keep Searchin'" (number three in the UK, number nine in the US), and "Stranger in Town" (number 40 in the UK).
-In late 1964, Shannon produced a demonstration recording session for a young fellow Michigander named Bob Seger, who went on to stardom much later.
-Shannon gave acetates of the session to Dick Clark (he had performed in one of Clark's tours, in 1965), and by 1966, Seger was recording for Philadelphia's famed Cameo Records, resulting in some regional hits, which eventually led to a deal with a major label, Capitol Records.
+In late 1964, Shannon produced a demo session for a young fellow Michigander named Bob Seger, who went on to stardom much later.
+Shannon gave acetates of the session to Dick Clark (he had performed in one of Clark's tours in 1965), and by 1966, Seger was recording for Philadelphia's famed Cameo Records, resulting in some regional hits, which eventually led to a deal with a major label, Capitol Records.
 Also in late 1964, Shannon paid tribute to one of his own musical idols with Del Shannon Sings Hank Williams (Amy Records 8004).
-The album was recorded in hard-core country honky-tonk style, and no singles were released.
-Shannon opened for Ike and Tina Turner at Dave Hull's Hullabaloo club in Los Angeles, California, on December 22, 1965.
+The album was recorded in hardcore country honky-tonk style, and no single was released.
+Shannon opened for Ike and Tina Turner at Dave Hull's Hullabaloo Club in Los Angeles, California, on December 22, 1965.

 Liberty Records, United Artists Records, and Island Records

 Shannon signed with Liberty in 1966 and revived Toni Fisher's "The Big Hurt" and the Rolling Stones' "Under My Thumb".
 Peter and Gordon released his song "I Go to Pieces" in 1965.

-In September 1967, Shannon began laying down the tracks for The Further Adventures of Charles Westover, which was highly regarded by fans and critics alike despite disappointing sales.
+In September 1967, Shannon began laying down the tracks for The Further Adventures of Charles Westover, which was highly regarded by fans and critics alike, despite disappointing sales.
 The album yielded two 1968 singles, "Thinkin' It Over" and "Gemini".
 In October 1968, Liberty Records released their 10th (in the United States) and final Shannon single, a cover of Dee Clark's 1961 hit "Raindrops".
 This brought to a close a commercially disappointing period in Shannon's career.
 In 1972, he signed with United Artists and recorded Live in England, released in June 1973.
-Reviewer Chris Martin critiqued the album favourably, saying that Shannon never improvised, was always true to the original sounds of his music. and only Lou Christie rivaled his falsetto.
+Reviewer Chris Martin critiqued the album favourably, saying that Shannon never improvised, was always true to the original sounds of his music, and only Lou Christie rivaled his falsetto.
 In April 1975, he signed with Island Records.

 After his manager and he jointly sought back royalties for Shannon, Bug Music was founded in 1975 to administer his songs.
 By 2011, when Bug was acquired by BMG Rights Management, its catalogue had grown to include 250,000 compositions.

 A 1976 article on Shannon's concert at the Roxy Theatre described the singer as "personal, pure, and simple rock 'n' roll, dated but gratifyingly undiluted."
 Shannon sang some of his new rock songs along with classics such as "Endless Sleep" and "The Big Hurt".
 The Los Angeles Times wrote, "Shannon's haunting vignettes of heartbreak and restlessness contain something of a cosmic undercurrent, which has the protagonist tragically doomed to a bleak, shadowy struggle."